NPO-197/melonDS-lua/LuaScript.md

 MelonPrint("Tapped")
 ```

-Print the registers of both processors to the Lua console.
+Print the registers and CPSR of both processors to the Lua console.
 ```Lua
 r7 = GetRegistersARM7()
 r9 = GetRegistersARM9()